Obituary of Piper Dog

 The pain hasn’t decreased very much, but I do now find myself looking at other dogs needing rescue, into their eyes especially, waiting for her to return.

 I miss you Piper.
-You were the best friend on four legs I have ever had.To plant a tree in memory of Piper Dog, please visit Tribute Store
+You were the best friend on four legs I have ever had.To plant a beautiful memorial tree in memory of Piper Dog, please visit our Tree Store